-Most annual examinations are held in November-December and examinations in many subjects are also held during the mid-year recess.
-Timetables indicating the dates and times of examinations and notices of the location of examinations are posted on the central notice boards in the Wallace Wurth Medical School, Biological Sciences Building, the Chancellery, Central Lecture Theatre Block, Dalton (Chemistry) School, Main Building (Mining and Physics), outside the Science Theatre and in the Western Grounds Area.
+Formal examinations in most faculties are held in June-July and November-December.
+Provisional timetables including the dates and times of examinations are posted on the central notice boards in the Wallace Wurth Medical School, Biological Sciences Building, the Chancellery, Central Lecture Theatre Block, Dalton (Chemistry) School, Main Building (Mining and Physics), outside the Science Theatre and in the Western Grounds Area on 7th May and 10th September.
+Students must advise the Examinations Unit (Chancellery) of clash of examinations by 20th May and 23rd September.
+Final timetables will be displayed, and individual copies available for students, on 4th June and 29th October.

 Misreading of the timetable is not an acceptable excuse for failure to attend an examination.